stephanGarland/intro-to-x/mysql/mysql-101-0.md

 ## Assumptions

-* All examples here are using MySQL 8.0.23, with the InnoDB engine.
+- All examples here are using MySQL 8.0.23, with the InnoDB engine.
-* All examples here are using the mysql-client TUI program, but others may work as well.
+- All examples here are using the mysql-client TUI program, but others may work as well.

 ## Notes

-* MySQL is case-insenitive for most, but not all operations.
+- MySQL is case-insenitive for most, but not all operations.
 I'll use `UPPERCASE` to designate commands, and `lowercase` to desginate arguments and schema, table, and column names, but you're welcome to use all lowercase.
-* The `;` suffix to commands serves as both the command terminator, and specifies that the output format should be in an ASCII table.
+- The `;` suffix to commands serves as both the command terminator, and specifies that the output should be in an ASCII table.
-* The `\G` suffix to commands is an alternative terminator, and specifies that the output format should be in horizontal rows.
+- The `\G` suffix to commands is an alternative terminator, and specifies that the output should be in a vertical, non-tabular format.
+  - Not all clients support this.
+If you're using a GUI client like Sequel Ace, you can simply scroll the output window horizontally, or expand it to make it bigger.
-* I'm formatting my queries with statements and clauses on the left, their arguments indented by two spaces, and any qualifiers on the same line, where possible.
+- I'm formatting my queries with statements and clauses on the left, their arguments indented by two spaces, and any qualifiers on the same line, where possible.
-* This was developed on a Debian VM with 16 cores of a Xeon E5-2650 v2, 64 GiB of DDR3 RAM, and a working directory which is an NFS export over a 1GBe network, consisting of a ZFS RAIDZ2 array of spinning disks; ashift=12, blocksize=128K.
+- This was developed on a Debian VM with 16 cores of a Xeon E5-2650 v2, 64 GiB of DDR3 RAM, and a working directory which is an NFS export over a 1GBe network, consisting of a ZFS RAIDZ2 array of spinning disks; ashift=12, blocksize=128K.
 Your times will vary, based mostly on the disk and RAM speed.

 ## Schemata

 A brand-new installation of MySQL will typically have four schemata - `information_schema`, `mysql`, `performance_schema`, and `sys`.

-* `information_schema` contains information about the schema in the database.
+- `information_schema` contains information about the schema in the database.
 This includes columns, column types, indices, foreign keys, and tables.
-* `mysql` generally contains configuration and logs.
+- `mysql` generally contains configuration and logs.
-* `sys` generally contains information about the SQL engine (InnoDB here), including currently executing processes, and query metrics.
+- `sys` generally contains information about the SQL engine (InnoDB here), including currently executing processes, and query metrics.
-* `performance_schema` contains some specific performance information about the schema in the database, such as deadlocks, locks, memory consumption, mutexes, and threads.
+- `performance_schema` contains some specific performance information about the schema in the database, such as deadlocks, locks, memory consumption, mutexes, and threads.

 ## Schema spelunking